Thursday, Oct 8th, 2015

-Pâte à choux—the name of the French pastry behind cream puffs, gougères, and éclairs—is one of the most versatile recipes in classic patisserie.
-Somewhere between a dough and a batter, it takes its name from the rough, cabbage-like shape it takes when baked; once in the oven, it blows up like a balloon, so much so the Germans call these puffs “wind bags.”
+To hear me say it sounds like “padda shoe.”
+The phoenetics for the French term I’m most certainly mispronouncing, pate de choux, announces one of the most versatile recipes in classic patisserie.
+Somewhere between a dough and a batter, pate de choux takes it’s name from the rough, cabbage-like shape of the dough when its baked.
+Once in the oven, this paste of sorts performs the neatest magic trick, blowing up like a balloon, so much so the germans call these puffs “wind bags” instead.

 Pate de choux was the first fundamental technique I dedicated myself to mastering.
 Durring my earliest role as pastry chef at Eva in Seattle, this dough was often found inflating in my oven in varied shapes; miniature wheels of paris-brest waiting for seasonal fillings, and long skinny eclaires to be glossed in chocolate.
 My favorite application of this dough was profiteroles.
 The hollow shells were toasted to order, split, and filled with scoops of ice cream, and looked like an ice cream sandwich and a hamburger had a baby.

 Profiteroles were a staple on my junior-most menu, their constant presence giving me good practice at this twice cooked technique.
 Pate de choux requires you to cook the batter on the stove top before transferring it to a small appliance, where the eggs are added.
 Some use a food processor and add all the eggs at once, but I’ve always incorporated the eggs in a kitchen aid mixer, one at a time, watching the sticky mass swallow each egg, break, then come back together.
 This gives me the opportunity to withhold a little egg if I see the batter getting too loose.